Honey Dew Donuts: History

 Honey Dew Donuts was founded in Mansfield, Massachusetts, by Richard J. "Dick" Bowen in 1973.
 In 1975, a customer suggested bringing a Honey Dew Donuts location to his community, who later became the first franchisee.

 Dick Bowen was introduced to the aspect of donuts at the age of twelve by working with his father making donuts in a local donut shop in his community.
 He discovered his desire for a career in entrepreneurship while attending Stoughton High School, from which he graduated in 1965.
 After graduating from high school, Bowen enlisted in the army.
 He was relocated to Germany because of his deployment, where he worked as a donut baker and mechanic.

-As of 2020 Honey Dew Donuts has 125 franchises in New England.
+As of 2026, Honey Dew Donuts has 102 franchises in the New England states of Massachusetts, New Hampshire, and Rhode Island.

 Information

 Honey Dew Donuts sells donuts, pastries, muffins and a variety of coffees.
 Their motto is "Always Fresh, Always Good!".
 The original Honey Dew Donuts location is in Mansfield, Massachusetts.
 The original Plainville, Massachusetts location was one of the first establishments in New England that constructed and utilized a drive-thru.
 In 2003, the franchise had 140 shops, 65 franchise families, and over 20 corporate employees.
 In 2012, Olivia Culpo, a Miss Rhode Island and Miss Universe winner, was featured in a Honey Dew Donuts commercial.